pyhack/pyhack/trunk/doc/api.rst

 The PyHack module is broken into three component parts.

-1. PyDetour  :   A native Window's module containing a majority of the internal injection machinery.
+1. pydetour  :   A native Window's module containing a majority of the internal injection machinery.
 This module is not typically the interest of PyHack users, directly.
 2. launch_api:   The launch_api is specifically used for developing customized